FAQ Questions and answers about the Green Finance Alliance

 The alignment of the portfolio with the 1.5 degree target as defined by the Paris Agreement must be achieved by 2040 at the latest.
 This is also necessary for achieving the climate target of the EU – climate neutrality by 2050.

-This measure stipulates that the analysable portfolio is aligned with the 1.5 degree target defined by the Paris Agreement.
-This target can only be achieved successfully when companies and projects that are provided with financing, insurance, or investments reduce their own greenhouse gas emissions in line with a pathway that is compatible with the 1.5 degree target.
+This measure requires the analysable portfolio to be aligned with the 1.5 degree target of the Paris Agreement.
+This target can only be successfully achieved if companies and projects that are provided with financing, insurance, or investments reduce their own greenhouse gas emissions in line with a pathway that is compatible with the 1.5 degree target.

-The financial companies in the Alliance can facilitate the process with targeted engagement activities.
-This implies communicating climate-related strategic expectations to their clients, work with them to elaborate transformational opportunities and accompany them on their transition path.
+The financial companies in the initiative can facilitate the process with targeted engagement activities.
+This includes communicating climate-related strategic expectations to their clients, work with them to elaborate transformational opportunities and accompany them on their transition path.
 Another measure is divestment, which refers to the phase-out of financing for environmentally harmful activities.
-One thing that is very clear however is that companies from the fossil fuel sector that take climate protection seriously and adapt their business models accordingly should continue to have access to capital and should receive guidance from financial companies.
+However, it is very clear that companies from the fossil fuel sector that take climate protection seriously and adapt their business models accordingly should continue to have access to capital and receive guidance from financial companies.

 Challenges differ significantly from company to company: For some, it is difficult to phase-out fossil fuels, while for others it may be challenging to comply with the required disclosures or the implementation of an Eco-Management and Audit Scheme (EMAS).

-Most likely, that will be the case over the long term.
-But the effects of the climate crisis, which can already be felt today, show that there is no time to wait for this development to happen on its own.
-This is also a key reason why numerous regulatory initiatives were launched at the European level (such as the EU Taxonomy Regulation and Sustainable Finance Disclosure Regulation).
+This will most likely be the case in the long term.
+But the effects of the climate crisis show that there is no time to wait for this development to happen by itself.

 On the one hand, the aim for the financial sector is to support the transformation towards a sustainable society.
 On the other hand, the pace of the transformation towards climate neutrality in 2050 must accelerate significantly.
-Together with ambitious financial companies, the Green Finance Alliance is positioning itself as a pioneer and a role model on this path.
+Together with ambitious financial companies, the GFA is positioning itself as a pioneer and a role model on this path.

-Financial companies that are just starting with the development of their climate strategy can also become members.
-The information offerings as well as dialogue opportunities associated with the membership status could be especially helpful for such firms.
+Financial companies that are just starting to develop their climate strategy can become members and are welcome to join the initiative.
+The information and dialogue opportunities associated with the membership could be especially helpful for such companies.

-The Green Finance Alliance is designed for both, established peers and those looking to become pioneers.
-What is important in both cases is that financial companies commit to meet the list of criteria.
-The necessary financial and personnel resources must be provided by the company.
+The GFA is aimed at both, established peers and those who want to take on a pioneering role.
+In both cases, it is important that the financial companies commit to meet the criteria.
+The company must provide the necessary financial and personnel resources.

-The criteria of the Green Finance Alliance, however, define mandatory requirements with regard to the transition towards the alignment of portfolios to the 1.5 degree target defined by the Paris Agreement, climate neutrality, and the phase-out of fossil fuels.
-The reporting criteria in the Alliance serve the purpose of disclosing these efforts.
+The criteria of the GFA, however, define mandatory requirements with regard to the transition towards the alignment of portfolios to the 1.5 degree target defined by the Paris Agreement, climate neutrality, and the phase-out of fossil fuels.
+The reporting criteria in the GFA serve the purpose of disclosing these efforts.

-As part of the support, there are workshops, webinars and bilateral talks for members to provide technical as well as scientific information for the implementation of the criteria.
-Some events are organised in cooperation with our advisory council members, who will share important knowledge about methods, current developments, and other important topics in their role as national and international experts.
+As part of the support, workshops, webinars, training and bilateral discussions are organised for members to provide technical and scientific information for the implementation of the criteria.
+Some events are organised in cooperation with our advisory council members, who will share important knowledge about science-based methods, current developments, and other important topics in their role as national and international green finance experts.

 Yes.
-The list of criteria for the Green Finance Alliance pertains to the entire participating company, and thus also to all domestic and foreign subsidiaries to which the list of criteria can be applied.
+The list of criteria for the GFA pertains to the entire participating company, and thus also to all domestic and foreign subsidiaries to which the list of criteria can be applied.

 Tip

-Learn more about the Green Finance Alliance: The list of criteria, the handbook, and further documents are available in the publications section (in German only).
+Learn more about the GFA: The list of criteria, the handbook, and further documents are available in the publications section (in German only).

 Still have questions about the initiative?
 Our help desk will be happy to assist you: gf-alliance@umweltbundesamt.at